Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 4870 X2 should be 80% faster than the GeForce GTX 560 overall, because of its higher data rate. (explain)
+Memory BandwidthThe Radeon HD 4870 X2 should theoretically be much faster than the GeForce GTX 560 overall. (explain)

-Texel RateThe Radeon HD 4870 X2 is a lot (approximately 32%) better at anisotropic filtering than the GeForce GTX 560. (explain)
+Texel RateThe Radeon HD 4870 X2 will be quite a bit (more or less 32%) faster with regards to anisotropic filtering than the GeForce GTX 560. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 560 is a better choice, though not by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 560 is a better choice, but it probably won't make a huge difference. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison